State & Local Government / Roles & Responsibilities

 What Municipalities Can Do

-- While the Commission is required by law to engage in the licensing process for Medical Marijuana Treatment Centers (MTCs) and Marijuana Establishments (MEs), a municipality may implement its own licensing process, as long as it does not conflict with state laws and regulations governing MTCs and MEs.
+- While the Commission is required by law to engage in the licensing process for ME/MTCs, a municipality may implement its own local licensing or permitting process, as long as it does not conflict with state laws and regulations.

-- The law allows—but does not require—municipalities to pass bylaws and ordinances governing the time, place, and manner of MEs, as well as businesses dealing with marijuana accessories.
-These bylaws and ordinances may not be unreasonably impracticable.
-Under the definition in the law, this means that the local laws cannot be so difficult to comply with that they would subject licensees to unreasonable risk, or require such a high investment of risk, money, time or any other resource or asset, that a reasonably prudent business person would not operate a ME.
+- The law allows—but does not require—municipalities to pass by-laws or ordinances governing the time, place, and manner of ME/MTCs, as well as businesses dealing with marijuana accessories.
+These by-laws or ordinances may not be unreasonably impracticable.
+Under the definition in the law, this means that the local laws cannot be so difficult to comply with that they would subject licensees to unreasonable risk, or require such a high investment of risk, money, time or any other resource or asset, that a reasonably prudent businessperson would not operate an ME/MTC.

-- A municipality may pass a bylaw or ordinance limiting the number of MEs to 20% or more of the number of liquor licenses issued pursuant to G.L. c.138 §15 (sale for off-premises consumption) in that municipality without going to the ballot.
+- A municipality may pass a by-law or ordinance limiting the number of MEs to 20% or more of the number of liquor licenses issued pursuant to G.L. c.138 §15 (sale for off-premises consumption) in that municipality without going to the ballot.
 For example, if a municipality has granted 100 liquor licenses, it may set a maximum limit for 20 marijuana retailers in its locality.
 If a municipality is calculating 20% of its §15 liquor licenses, and the calculations results in a number less than one, the Commission recommends that the municipality round up to one retailer.
 If the calculation results in a fraction greater than one, the Commission recommends rounding up to the nearest whole number if the municipality does not wish to limit the number of retailers to fewer than 20%.
+A municipality may elect to increase its existing limit on the number of MEs or MTCs permitted to operate, provided that a minimum of 50% of the additional licenses beyond the previously set cap are allocated for business with majority ownership comprised of Social Equity Participants and/or Economic Empowerment Priority Applicants, Social Equity Businesses (SEB) or individuals pre-verified as SEBs.

-- Under state law, an ME may not be located within 500 feet of a pre-existing public or private school providing education in kindergarten or any of grades one through 12.
-Municipalities may adopt an ordinance or bylaw to reduce that distance requirement.
+- Under state law, an ME/MTC may not be located within 500 feet of a pre-existing public or private school providing education in kindergarten or any of grades one through 12.
+Municipalities may adopt an ordinance or by-law to reduce that distance requirement.

 What Municipalities Can’t Do

-- A city or town may not prohibit or inhibit the transport of legal marijuana through its locality.
+- A municipality may not prohibit or inhibit the transport of legal marijuana through its locality.

-- Local laws cannot subject licensees to unreasonable or impracticable demands or require an increased investment of risk, money, time, or any other resource or asset.
+- Local laws cannot subject ME/MTCs to unreasonable or impracticable demands or require an increased investment of risk, money, time, or any other resource or asset.

 Attend a Public